profmikegreene/nudge/flow.md

     * cell phone number may have formatting challenges
     * Students may also send NetID (or have it auto-captured via SSO login, ask Kim M), if instructor requests
 * Form sends contact information to Qualtrics.
-* Contact list downloaded as a CSV file.
+* !Contact list downloaded as a CSV file.
-* CSV file uploaded to Qualtrics as a contact list for the course Nudges.
+* !CSV file uploaded to Qualtrics as a contact list for the course Nudges.
 * Qualtrics provides opt-out option for students who change their minds.
-* System should send a confirmation of the contact list being created to the LI staff or instructor if done programmatically
+* !System should send a confirmation of the contact list being created to the LI staff or instructor if done programmatically

 ## Nudge question schedule determined

-* Instructor provided schedule for preferred time and day of the week for a weekly reminder question form
+* !Newman/Travis - Instructor provided schedule for preferred time and day of the week for a weekly reminder question form
     * currently handled by Zapier automation (need to set up at beginning of term and manually end at the close of the term) sending the same URL link every time for a single course, but a unique copy of the survey is made per course
     * may consider adding fields to identify either the course or instructor to enable use of a single survey for all instructors throughout the term (or more?)
-* Instructor provided schedule for a preferred time and day of the week for each weekly Nudge to go out to LI staff in the instructor's initial setup form
+* !Newman/Travis - Instructor provided schedule for a preferred time and day of the week for each weekly Nudge to go out to LI staff in the instructor's initial setup form
     * Data: weekday and timestamp should be pulled and used to schedule each Nudge sent to students from this course contact list
     * Destination: the student question survey